MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract_line_products.md

 ---
 title: Subcontract lines for products
-description: This topic provides information that will help you record Subcontract lines for Products and how to use the various fields to record the purchase of products from vendors for use on projects and project tasks.
+description: This topic explains how to record subcontract lines for products and use the various fields to record product purchases from vendors.
 author: rumant
-ms.date: 08/02/2021
+ms.date: 08/06/2021
 ms.topic: article
 ms.reviewer: kfend
 ms.author: rumant